PRK, LASEK, and Epi-LASIK for Nearsightedness

-The problem most commonly associated is clouded vision (sometimes also referred to as haze).
+One of the most common problems is clouded vision (sometimes also called haze).
 Some people's eyes have some clouding of the cornea as a result of healing.
 This clouding may occur within a year after surgery and then clear up.
 It has been linked with spending a lot of time in the sun.
 Clouding appears to be more common in people who are very nearsighted.
-Some doctors may give you eyedrop medicine during and/or after the surgery to lower the chance of haze.footnote 3
+Some doctors may give you eyedrop medicine during or after the surgery to lower the chance of haze.

 Other complications of these surgeries may include:

-- Night vision problems, such as halos (often described as a shimmering circle around light sources such as headlights or street lamps).
+- Night vision problems, such as halos.
+(These are often described as a shimmering circle around light sources such as headlights or street lamps.)

-- Glare, or increased sensitivity to bright light.
+- Glare, or being more sensitive to bright light.

 - Double vision (diplopia), usually in one eye.
 Some people describe this as "ghosting" around an object, rather than a doubling.